inpprenable/fedstellar/docs/installation.rst

 - User: admin
 - Password: admin

-If not working the default credentials, send an email to `Enrique Tomás Martínez Beltrán <https://www.enriquetomasmb.com/>`_ to get the credentials.
+If not working the default credentials, send an email to `Enrique Tomás Martínez Beltrán <mailto:enriquetomas@um.es>`_ to get the credentials.

 Stop Fedstellar